How To Sell on Amazon Handmade

 Amazon accepts 3 different types of handmade products:

-For example, if you make custom products such as jewelry and you hand stamp initials on them per the customer’s request.
+• Handmade customized: For example, if you make custom products such as jewellery and you hand stamp initials on them per the customer’s request.

 Amazon Handmade doesn’t allow drop-shipping or reselling of products by third parties so all the products you sell on Amazon Handmade must be made by you or your team.
 They also don’t allow vintage products, unlike Etsy.